agster27/unpackerr.github.io/docs/unpackerr/faq.md

 1. Click **Options** in the top right
 1. Check the box to enable **Show Unknown Items**.

-## What do I do with unknown items?
+## 3. What do I do with unknown items?

 These items are often caused by having incorrect or an absence of categories (or labels/tags depending on your download client).
 Make sure you configure categories in each starr app.
 Once those are configured, you should import or force-remove the unknown items to make them go away.
 Another common problem is the starr apps are unable to match the download to a know media type (book/movie/tv series/episode/song/etc.)

+## 4. Why aren't hard links working?

+The most common cause for this is that Unpackerr is running as, and writing files as a user other than the user that your starr apps run as.
+If you're in Docker, this is likely happening because the container was not started with the proper uid and gid.
+See the Permissions section on the [Docker](/docs/install/docker#permissions) page for more information on how to fix that problem.

+If you're running in Linux, see the Permissions section on the [Linux](/docs/install/linux#permissions) page for more information on how to fix the problem.